-This module provides participants with an in-depth look into the related legal aspects, legal instruments, and documents for a credit business in order to safeguard the bankside and legally guarantee the repayment of loans.
+This module provides participants with an in-depth look into the related legal aspects, legal instruments, and documents for a credit business to safeguard the bankside and legally guarantee the repayment of loans.

 Risk Management (12 hrs)

-This module explains the different risk management concepts with a focus on the various inherent risks in the credit process and the lender's strategies.
+This module explains the different risk management concepts focusing on the various inherent risks in the credit process and the lender's strategies.
 Participants will use real-life scenarios and cases to mitigate and control the various discussed risks.